demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 * **-o --output**

-    The file path where the formatted file will be saved to.
-(Default will be to override origin file).
+    Specifies where the formatted file should be saved to.
+If not used, the default is to overwrite the origin file.

 * **-fv --from-version**

-    Specify the fromversion key of the content item.
+    Specifies the minimum version that this content item or content pack is compatible with.

 * **-nv ,--no-validate**